T-leke/credit-scoring-data-pipeline-with-docker-and-aws/README.md

 ---

 ## **Overview**
 This project focuses on analyzing user activity data to derive actionable insights.
-The implementation includes extraction of files from account and reports folder, merging the files and performing analysis on the combined data
+The implementation includes extraction of files from account and reports folder, merging the files and performing analysis on the combined data.

 ---